GreyRook/gown.js/CONTRIBUTING.md

 # Note
-One aim of pixi_ui is to make it as easy as possible for existing pixi.js contributors to contribute to pixi_ui.
+One aim of gown.js is to make it as easy as possible for existing pixi.js contributors to contribute to gown.js.
 So the guidelines are the same as for pixi.js

 # How to contribute

-It is essential to the development of pixi_ui that the community is empowered to make changes and get them into the library.
+It is essential to the development of gown.js that the community is empowered to make changes and get them into the library.
 Here are some guidlines to make that process silky smooth for all involved.

 ## Reporting issues

-To report a bug, request a feature, or even ask a question, make use of the GitHub Issues section for [pixi_ui][0].
+To report a bug, request a feature, or even ask a question, make use of the GitHub Issues section for [gown.js][0].
 When submitting an issue please take the following steps:

 1. **Seach for existing issues.** Your question or bug may have already been answered or fixed, be sure to search the issues first before putting in a duplicate issue.